garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 How the fuck you wanna be like us?
 You aint fly
 Like TLC, she got it from Left Eye
-We from the streets, got boys you cant buy
+We from the streets, got boys you can't buy
 You ever gon find, my niggas die high
 Sip on this fith see here like Jimmy Keith
-Yall pussy ass niggas cant ride with us
+Yall pussy ass niggas can't ride with us
 Bust guns with us
 Get money with us
 Still going around saying you bad as us